Waruga

 Waruga are a type of sarcophagus or above ground tomb traditionally used by the Minahasans of North Sulawesi, Indonesia.
-They are made of stone and consist or a ridged upper part and a box shaped lower section.
+They are made of stone and consist of a ridged upper part and a box-shaped lower section.

 Dead Minahasans were originally wrapped in woka, a type of leaf.
 Woka is the leaf of the fan palm, Livistona.
 Then they were put in wooden coffins.
 In the 9th century the Minahasa started using waruga.

 Bodies are put in a position facing north.
-They seated with heel and toe attaches to the buttocks and the head "kissing" the knees.
+They are seated with the heel and toe attached to the buttocks, and the head "kissing" the knees.
 The Minhasa believe their ancestors came from the north.

 In 1828 the Dutch banned the use of waruga and the Minahasa started making coffins.
 Disease outbreak, including typhoid and cholera, was feared.
 This was also due to Christian practice being to bury the dead.

 Waruga in Tonsea have carvings and reliefs showing how the bodies are stored in their respective waruga and illustrating livelihoods.